-For routine travel in the †UP direction, push in BOTH the green power button, if equipped, AND the †UP operation button.
+For routine travel in the \uparrow UP direction, push in the \uparrow UP operation button.

-For routine travel in the \$\dipOWN\$ direction, push in BOTH the green power button, if equipped, AND the \$\dipOWN\$ operation button.
+For routine travel in the \downarrow DOWN direction, push in the \downarrow DOWN operation button.

-NOTE: Both the up and down operation buttons are spring-loaded will return to the OFF position and apply the brake when released.
-Releasing the green power button will also stop operation of the hoist.
+Both the tUP and DOWN operation buttons are spring-loaded.
+When released, each button returns to the OFF position and applies the brake.

-If the hoist does not immediately stop the platform, press the emergency stop AND turn the overspeed brake ACTIVATION lever in the LOCK direction.
+If the hoist does not immediately stop the platform when the buttons are released, press the emergency stop button AND the overspeed brake test button.
 Unplug the power supply cable.
 Contact your supervisor.